Tsogbat/tethera/README.md

 ## License

 This project is for educational purposes.
-Feel free to use and modify as needed.
+Free to use and modify as needed.